astrotars/stream-crm-lead-chat/README.md

 ## Step 2: Backend Creates CRM Lead and Authenticates User to Chat

-Before we look at our frontend `register` function, lets build the backend that supports it.
+Before we look at our frontend `register` function, let's build the backend that supports it.

-** Note: For the purposes of this post, we will send the minimum level of information in order to create a CRM Lead, your requirements may differ, and can easily be added using the Zendesk API documentation. **
+** Note: For this post, we will send the minimum level of information to create a CRM Lead, your requirements may differ, and can easily be added using the Zendesk API documentation. **

-In the next code snipt, we use express to create a single endpoint, `/registrations`, that performs the following steps:
+In the next code snippet, we use express to create a single endpoint, `/registrations`, that performs the following steps:
 1. Generate our Lead in Zendesk Sell CRM
 2. Register the user in Stream
 3. Generate a Stream chat [channel](https://getstream.io/chat/docs/initialize_channel/?language=js)